Engineering-Research-and-Development/universal-data-connector/docs/Configuration.md

 - `securityPolicy`: Politica di sicurezza
 - `securityMode`: Modalità di sicurezza
 - `username/password`: Credenziali opzionali
-- `nodes`: Array di node IDs da monitorare
+- `nodes`: Array di node IDs da monitorare (optional - triggers auto-discovery if empty)
 - `subscriptionOptions`: Opzioni per la subscription
 - `clientOptions`: Opzioni del client OPC UA

+**Auto-Discovery Mode:**
+If `nodes` array is empty or omitted, the connector will automatically browse the OPC UA address space and discover available nodes.
+You can then use the discovery API endpoints to view and configure discovered nodes.

 ### MQTT Sources